 Swap space is used for temporarily saving parts of a program when there is not enough physical memory.
 The swap space may be on the system drive, on an optional drive, or allocated to a particular file in a filesystem.
 To avoid swapping, try not to overburden memory.
 Lack of adequate swap space limits the number and the size of applications that can run simultaneously on the system, and it can limit system performance.
-Swapping a program is one of the fastest ways to degrade an application's performance.
+Access time to disk is orders of magnitude slower than access to random access memory (RAM).
+A system that runs out of memory and uses swap to disk while running a program will have its performance seriously affected, as swapping will become a major bottleneck.
+Be sure your system is configured with enough memory to run your applications.
 Linux is a demand paging operating system, using a least-recently-used paging algorithm.
 Pages are mapped into physical memory when first referenced and pages are brought back into memory if swapped out.
-In a system that uses demand paging, the operating system copies a disk page into physical memory only if an attemp is made to access it, that is, a page fault occurs.
+In a system that uses demand paging, the operating system copies a disk page into physical memory only if an attempt is made to access it, that is, a page fault occurs.
 A page fault handler algorithm does the necessary action.
 For more information, see the mmap(2) man page.